Who should be our next FDA Commissioner?

 Finally we have Jim O’Neill.
 Unlike the other two candidates, Jim has experience working in the federal government, first as a speechwriter for the HHS Secretary and later as Principal Associate Deputy Secretary at HHS, between 2007 and 2008.
 While the precise extent of his accomplishments at HHS are unclear, this is certainly an asset he brings to the table.
 Later, O’Neill was a Managing Director at Peter Thiel's Mithril Capital.
 He later co-ran the Thiel Fellowship program.
 To quote the Foresight Institute, “Thiel Fellows have created more than $90 billion in equity value by founding companies including Freenome, Luminar, Figma, Upstart, OYO, Ethereum, Workflow, Fossa, and the Longevity Fund.”
 O'Neill was CEO of SENS Research Foundation until his abrupt departure in July 2021.

-While I agree strongly with O’Neill’s views on the FDA, life extension, and other matters, I think he is the weakest out of these three candidates.
+While I agree with most of O’Neill’s views on the FDA, life extension, and other matters, I think he is the weakest out of these three candidates.
 While he occasionally posts on Twitter, O’Neill has not been writing and speaking about FDA policy as much as the other two candidates.
-Additionally, I have heard troubling things about his character.
-I won’t repeat what I’ve heard here, since I don’t like sharing gossip when I might be missing important context.
-Regardless, while O’Neill has held leadership positions, I am more impressed by the leadership accomplishments of Gulfo and Srinivasan.
+Additionally, I have heard troubling things about his character and things he has done in the past.
+I won’t repeat what I’ve heard here, since I don’t like sharing gossip when it might be wrong or I might be missing context.
+Regardless of the validity of the gossip around O’Neill, while O’Neill has held leadership positions, I am much more impressed by the leadership accomplishments of Gulfo and Srinivasan.

 As a final note, there have been 19 FDA commissioners since the founding of the modern FDA in 1962.
 17 out of those 19 have held medical degrees.
 The remaining two held Ph.D.s in the biomedical sciences.
 Breaking from this tradition may cause more pushback and resistance from the FDA’s establishment.
 This is one reason to lean towards Gulfo, who has an MD.